tillnagel/unfolding/tutorials/multi-maps.md

 		map2.draw();
 	}

+(If you want to do more sophisticated stuff, you could also create your own MapProvider and combine two or more tiles in there.)

 ![Overlay maps](/assets/images/tutorials/multimaps-overlay.png)

-See the [Looking glass example](http://localhost:4000/examples/30_provider-satellite-overlay.html) for the full code.

-More complex: Window to other map layer.

-## Handling interactions for multiple maps
+You don't need to do anything special for the interaction, as both are simply reacting to user input in the same way, and thus stay synchronized.

+	MapUtils.createDefaultEventDispatcher(this, map1, map2);

 If you add the default interaction methods, both maps can be panned and zoomed independently.
 Direct interactions (such as mouse, or finger touch) work out of the box.

-	MapUtils.createDefaultEventDispatcher(this, map1, map2);

 ### Special Case: Indirect interactions